Frequently asked questions

 You can purchase the ice kit so that the LifeBoard can be used all year round.
 The ice kit is especially useful for winter ice rescues.

-Remember that ice rescue attempts carry the risk of the rescuer falling through the ice and should, therefore, be left to professionals if possible.
-Attempt a rescue from shore first to avoid walking on unstable ice.
+Remember that rescue attempts on ice involve a risk that the rescuer may go through the ice and therefore ice rescue should be left to professionals if possible.
+Attempt rescue from land first to avoid traveling on unsafe ice.

 1. Always alert the authorities in case of an accident on ice